-On May 4, 2021 (the "Closing Date"), the Company consummated the previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated December 8, 2020 (the "Merger Agreement"), by and among Vesper Healthcare Acquisition Corp. ("Vesper"), Hydrate Merger Sub I, Inc. ("Merger Sub II"), LTQ Edge Intermediate, Inc., the indirect parent of Edge Systems LLC d/b/a The HydraFacial Company ("HydraFacial"), and LCP Edge Holdco, LLC ("LCP," or "Former Parent," and, in its capacity as the stockholders' representative, the "Stockholders' Representative"), which provided for: (a) the merger of Merger Sub I with and into HydraFacial, with HydraFacial continuing as the surviving corporation (the "First Merger"), and (b) immediately following the First Merger and as part of the same overall transaction as the First Merger, the merger of HydraFacial with and into Merger Sub II, with Merger Sub II continuing as the surviving entity (the "Second Merger" and, together with the First Merger, the "Mergers" and, together with the other transactions contemplated by the Merger Agreement, the "Business Combination").
+On May 4, 2021 (the "Closing Date"), the Company consummated the previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated December 8, 2020 (the "Merger Agreement"), by and among Vesper Healthcare Acquisition Corp. ("Vesper"), Hydrate Merger Sub I, Inc. ("Merger Sub I"), Hydrate Merger Sub II, LLC ("Merger Sub II"), LCP Edge Intermediate, Inc., the indirect parent of Edge Systems LLC d/b/a The HydraFacial Company ("HydraFacial"), and LCP Edge Holdco, LLC ("LCP," or "Former Parent," and, in its capacity as the stockholders' representative, the "Stockholders' Representative"), which provided for: (a) the merger of Merger Sub I with and into HydraFacial, with HydraFacial continuing as the surviving corporation (the "First Merger"), and (b) immediately following the First Merger and as part of the same overall transaction as the First Merger, the merger of HydraFacial with and into Merger Sub II, with Merger Sub II continuing as the surviving entity (the "Second Merger" and, together with the First Merger, the "Mergers" and, together with the other transactions contemplated by the Merger Agreement, the "Business Combination").
 As a result of the First Merger, the Company owns 100% of the outstanding common stock of HydraFacial and each share of common stock and preferred stock of HydraFacial has been cancelled and converted into the right to receive a portion of the consideration payable in connection with the Mergers.
-As a result of the Second Merger, the Company owns, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries and the stockholders of HydraFacial as of immediately prior to the effective time of the First Merger (the "HydraFacial and its subsidiaries and the stockholders of HydraFacial as of immediately prior to the effective time of the First Merger (the "HydraFacial Stockholders") hold a portion of the Company's Class A Common Stock").
+As a result of the Second Merger, the Company owns 100% of the outstanding interests in Merger Sub II.
+In connection with the closing of the Business Combination (the "Closing"), the Company owns, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries and the stockholders of HydraFacial as of immediately prior to the effective time of the First Merger (the "HydraFacial Stockholders") hold a portion of the Company's Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock").